Diseases & Conditions

 Surgical Treatment

 Children almost never require surgery to treat flexible flatfoot.
-Occasionally, surgical treatment may be recommended for an adolescent with persistent pain, or if the flatfoot becomes rigid over time.
+Surgery may be recommended for a teenager with persistent pain, or if the flatfoot becomes rigid over time.

-Surgery is typically performed to create arches in the feet by reshaping bones and lengthening tendons that may be tight and causing pain.
-The surgery is usually performed in stages: One foot is corrected; then, after several months of recovery, the second surgery takes place to correct the other foot.
+Surgery is performed to create arches in the feet by reshaping bones and lengthening tendons.
+The surgery is usually performed one foot at a time.

-Surgery in which an artificial implant (made of metal or silicone) is placed inside the joint between the foot and ankle to create an arch has not been well studied in children and adolescents, and should therefore be approached with caution.
+Surgery in which an artificial implant (made of metal or silicone) is placed inside the joint between the foot and ankle to create an arch has not been well studied in children and teenagers.
+It should therefore be approached with caution.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.